Villy-P/TS-Chess/README.md

 > *You can skip this part if you are not interested in Git*

 Visit [this](https://git-scm.com/downloads) website and install Git.
-Next, follow all the instuctions in the installer.
+Next, follow all the instructions in the installer.
 Once you are finished you need to add GIT to your path.
 Click on the windows button on your keyboard and type in "PATH".
 After that click on the "Edit the system environment variables."
 Then click the button that says "Environment variables."